trilitech/tezos-developer-docs/docs/reference/unity/MessageReceiver.md

 sidebar_label: MessageReceiver object
 authors: Tim McMackin
 last_update:
-  date: 5 December 2023
+  date: 6 December 2023
 ---

-The `TezosManager.Instance.MessageReceiver` object provides events that you can add listeners to.
+The Unity SDK class `TezosSDK.Beacon.WalletMessageReceiver`, which is available at runtime as the `TezosManager.Instance.MessageReceiver` object, provides events that you can add listeners to.

 These events are asynchronous.
 For example, if your project makes multiple calls to smart contracts, the `ContractCallCompleted` event runs multiple times, not necessarily in the order that you called the contracts.